 Whether you track your grief or not, I am sorry for the losses that brought you here.
 I much appreciate you liking, commenting, sharing and subscribing to Grieve Well.
 If you do try grief tracking, please share what you learned and how much it helped, even if that’s nothing on either score.

 I hope you’ll feel free to ignore anything you read here that you find disagreeable.
 I’m not trying to tell anybody how to grieve.
 I want to supply some ideas about how people might grieve that they might not have thought of otherwise.
-Any way you want to do it is fine with me.
-And I hope you get some peace today.
+I hope you get some peace today.